Iraqi Militia Claims Four Drone Attacks On Israeli Targets

 Date

-BAGHDAD, Oct 20 (NNN-NINA) – The Islamic Resistance in Iraq, a Shiite militia group, yesterday, claimed responsibility for carrying out four drone strikes on Israeli targets.
+(MENAFN- IANS) Baghdad, Oct 20 (IANS) The Islamic Resistance in Iraq, a Shiite militia group, claimed responsibility for carrying out four drone strikes on Israeli targets.

-In separate online statements, the group reported launching two drone attacks in the morning on two sites, including one in the Israeli-occupied Golan Heights.
+In separate online statements on Saturday, the group reported launching two drone attacks in the morning on two sites, including one in the Israeli-occupied Golan Heights, reports Xinhua news agency.

 It did not provide further details about the targeted sites or report any casualties.

-Since the outbreak of the Israeli-Palestinian conflict in the Gaza Strip on Oct 7, last year, the Islamic Resistance in Iraq, an umbrella body for Iraqi militias, has repeatedly attacked Israeli and U.S. positions in the region, to show support for the Palestinians in Gaza.
+Since the outbreak of the Israeli-Palestinian conflict in the Gaza Strip on October 7, 2023, the Islamic Resistance in Iraq, an umbrella body for Iraqi militias, has repeatedly attacked Israeli and US positions in the region to show support for Palestinians in Gaza.

-The militia has stepped up its attacks on Israel, after the latter intensified strikes against Hezbollah across Lebanon on Sept 23.– NNN-NINA
+The militia has stepped up its attacks on Israel after the latter intensified strikes against Hezbollah across Lebanon on September 23.

 Legal Disclaimer: